NativeFutbol/NativeFutbol/README.md

 #### Countries

 Displayed is a world map, in which countries with data currently are highlighted in red.
-A country can be selected and deselected on the map, which will zoom accordingly.
-The selected country will appear above the map for the user to press on to be redirected.
+A country can be selected and deselected on the map, which zooms accordingly.
+The selected country appears above the map for the user to press on to be redirected.
 A list view of the countries is also available.

 <div align="center">
 <img src="https://media0.giphy.com/media/Uz808FpRi4Z0UbP9Dy/giphy.gif?cid=790b761175c3db30ee5c3844187a5d0a8fa293847b4e03e3&rid=giphy.gif&ct=g" width="250"/>&nbsp;&nbsp;&nbsp;